fraction/oasis/README.md

 **🌐 Bring your own browser.**
 Use your favorite web browser to read and write messages to the people you care about.
-Oasis runs over HTTP, so you don't need to worry about adding another Electron app to your computer.
+Oasis runs a small HTTP server on your own computer, so you don't need to worry about adding another Electron app to your computer.

 **🏰 Just HTML and CSS.**
 No browser JavaScript!
 Oasis has strict security rules that prevent any